 At some point, all IRAs must have their balances distributed.
-The rules which govern those distributions are known as Required Minimum Distributions.
-The Required Minimum Distributions rules are incredibly complex.
+The rules that govern those distributions are known as Required Minimum Distributions.
+The Required Minimum Distribution rules are incredibly complex.

 You may sometimes hear or see the statement that Roth IRAs are not subject to Required Minimum Distributions.
 That is not really accurate.
-Roth IRAs are not subject to Required Minimum Distributions during the owner’s lifetime, but are subject to Required Minimum Distributions after the death of the owner (Read more about using Roth IRAs for estate planning).
-However, Traditional IRAs are generally subject to Required Minimum Distributions beginning at age 70½.
-One of the great advantages of Roth IRAs is that they are not subject to these lifetime Required Minimum Distributions rules.
-This advantage may be the single most valuable attribute of a Roth IRA.
+Roth IRAs are not subject to Required Minimum Distributions during the owner’s lifetime.
+They are subject to Required Minimum Distributions after the death of the owner (Read more about using Roth IRAs for estate planning).
+All the same, it’s helpful to Roth IRA owners not to have to take out money they don’t currently need and would prefer to leave growing tax free for their heirs.

-If Roth IRAs are not subject to Required Minimum Distributions rules during the lifetime of the owner, do you need to be concerned about them?
-The answer is that if you have a Traditional IRA or if you are considering converting a Traditional IRA to a Roth IRA, you will still need to be concerned about the Required Minimum Distributions rules.
-You cannot do a valid comparison between a Traditional IRA and a Roth IRA without taking into account the Required Minimum Distributions rules.
-After all, the major advantage of a Traditional IRA is the tax-deferred aspect of such an account.
-If you are forced to distribute assets out of such an account, you lose that tax-deferral on the amount distributed.
-So, to the extent that the Required Minimum Distributions rules require you to take money out of the IRA that you did not want or need to take out, you are being hurt financially by those rules.
+After all, the major advantage of a Traditional IRA is the tax-deferred aspect of the account.
+If you are forced to distribute assets from it, you lose that tax-deferral on the amount distributed.
+So, to the extent that the Required Minimum Distributions rules require you to take money out of the IRA that you did not currently want or need, you are being hurt financially by those rules.

-- Corporate and self-employed pension, profit sharing and stock bonus plans qualified under IRC Sec.
+- Corporate and self-employed pension, profit-sharing and stock-bonus plans qualified under IRC Sec.
 401(a) (includes Keogh or H.R.
 10 plans, 401(k) plans, and employee stock ownership plans or ESOPs)

 - Simplified Employee Plans (SEPs) under IRC Sec.
 408(k)